CS257-F23/team-project-b/README.md

 # CS257-F23-B
 This repo was created by Daniel, Cuong, London, and Marshall to store group deliverables for Group B during the class CS 257 of Fall 2023.
+It includes the code for the WATCH app, which allows users to interact with the CDC's 2000-2020 cancer information dataset.

 <br>
 <br>